PauloMoss/repo-provas-app/README.md

 - Find old exams searching by teachers
 - All tests are listed by categories (P1, P2, PF and 2a Ch)

+You can find the back end repository at https://github.com/PauloMoss/repo-provas-back

 ## Technologies

 The following tools and frameworks were used in the construction of the project: